Resources

 Common Law Trademark Rights in Canada

-Trademarks in Canada can be protected in two ways: through registration under the Trademarks Act or under the common law using the tort of passing off . . .
+Trademarks can be protected via registration or under the common law using the tort of passing off.

 How to Expunge Registered Trademarks in Canada